thm-mni-ii/feedbacksystem/README.md

 *username: `admin`* and
 *password: ``AWObcEyYi6SZaYKU9daTgKt``*.

-After login ourself with this credentials you can create a new admin and delete the default one.
+After login yourself with this credentials you can create a new admin and delete the default one.